vafansjev/SimplePythonWebsocketApp/README.md

 # This is just a simple websocket application using python (async)

 ### Its run socket server locally on port 8765 and listens to all incoming messages.
+Note:
-Note: only server sees all messages.
-Clients connecting to separated channels (paths) and see only messages in it.
+- Only server sees all messages
+- Clients connecting to separated channels (paths) and see only messages in it.
-And there is no delivery status reports/responds (simple websocket app)
+- There is no delivery status reports/responds (simple websocket app)
+- Server doesn't save any data (no DB, files or anything like this)

 ### Stack:
 - Python 3.7 (or above)